-Arsenic Advisory Water purchased from the CIC exceeded the arsenic MCL during a brief period in 2013.
-The average level throughout the year was less than the MCL.
+Arsenic Advisory Water purchased from the CIC exceeded the arsenic MCL (10 micrograms per liter) during a brief period in 2014.
+The flow-weighted average level throughout the year was 3 micrograms per liter in Suburban's mixed supply to Covina Knolls.
 The transient increase in arsenic was due to drought conditions in the San Gabriel River watershed source water reservoir.
-Upon discovery of the elevated arsenic, CIC immediately discontinued use of this source.
 The arsenic standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 The USEPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.

-Chloramines During 2013 Suburban purchased supplemental imported water from the MWDSC.
+Chloramines During 2014 Suburban purchased supplemental imported water from the MWDSC.
 Chlorine and ammonia are combined at the MWDSC treatment facilities to produce these chloramines.
 Chloramines are added to the water for public health protection because they prevent regrowth of bacteria in the distribution system pipes and also reduce the formation of certain chemicals that are regulated in drinking water.
 All of Suburban's water has some form of chlorine disinfectant residual at all times.